Addition: Set theory and category theory

-A far-reaching generalization of addition of natural numbers is the addition of ordinal numbers and cardinal numbers in set theory.
-These give two different generalizations of addition of natural numbers to the transfinite.
-Unlike most addition operations, addition of ordinal numbers is not commutative.
+A far-reaching generalization of the addition of natural numbers is the addition of ordinal numbers and cardinal numbers in set theory.
+These give two different generalizations of the addition of natural numbers to the transfinite.
+Unlike most addition operations, the addition of ordinal numbers is not commutative.
 Addition of cardinal numbers, however, is a commutative operation closely related to the disjoint union operation.

 In category theory, disjoint union is seen as a particular case of the coproduct operation, and general coproducts are perhaps the most abstract of all the generalizations of addition.
-Some coproducts, such as direct sum and wedge sum, are named to evoke their connection with addition.
+The coproduct such as direct sum is named to evoke their connection with addition.

 Related operations

-Addition, along with subtraction, multiplication and division, is considered one of the basic operations and is used in elementary arithmetic.

 Arithmetic

 Subtraction can be thought of as a kind of addition—that is, the addition of an additive inverse.
 Subtraction is itself a sort of inverse to addition, in that adding $x$ and subtracting $x$ are inverse functions.
 Given a set with an addition operation, one cannot always define a corresponding subtraction operation on that set; the set of natural numbers is a simple example.
 On the other hand, a subtraction operation uniquely determines an addition operation, an additive inverse operation, and an additive identity; for this reason, an additive group can be described as a set that is closed under subtraction.